mk17ru/springFlightGetter/README.md

-### Hello, in this site you can get and add flights.
+### This the app where you can get and add flights.

 This app is deplyed by heroku.
 Heroku free starts server ~ 30 seconds, pls wait for the first time: https://flightgetter.herokuapp.com/